lbryio/lbry.com/content/faq/lbry-basics.md

 The LBRY Desktop and lbry.tv allow you to view content, upload your digital media for free or at a set price, tip your favorite creators, send/receive LBRY Credits (LBC) and earn credits through [LBRY Rewards](/faq/rewards).
 The apps and web version run on top of the [LBRY protocol](/faq/what-is-lbry) which is a peer to peer, decentralized file sharing and payment network secured by blockchain technology.

-The purpose of this FAQ is to answer questions about some of the basic functionality available on LBRY Desktop, LBRY mobile and lbry.tv.
+The purpose of this FAQ is to answer questions about some of the basic functionality available on LBRY Desktop, LBRY mobile, and lbry.tv.
 Please see our [other FAQ entries](/faq) for additional information.

 **Important notes:**